Logmanager documentation

 Classifiers

-Classifiers are dealing with identification of incoming data to the Logmanager.
-Messages from all devices, servers and services, which are sending to the Logmanager, must be defined in this section.
-If the device is not defined, message goes thru the system, but no additional information is added and parsing of the message is not done.
+Classifiers are dealing with the identification of incoming data to Logmanager.
+Messages from all devices, servers and services, which are sending to Logmanager, must be defined in this section.
+If the device is not defined, messages are run through the system, but no additional information is added and parsing of the message is not done.

-Classifiers List shows all classifications defined in the system.
+The Classifiers list shows all classifications defined in the system.

 Filter fields are above the table, and data may be filtered by any single column.
-In case of using filters above more columns, an AND term is applied.
+In case of using filters above more than one column, the AND term is applied.

 Classifiers